 - A. At the request of AUTHORITY, SHERIFF, in SHERIFF's sole discretion, may provide enhanced patrol, security, or other law enforcement services.
-The type, time and place of said services shall be agreed upon by SHERIFF and EXECUTIVE OFFICER.
-SHERIFF shall determine personnel and equipment needed for such services, and shall provide an initial estimate of personnel and equipment costs to AUTHORITY.
+The type, time and place of said services shall be agreed upon by SHERIFF SHERIFF shall determine personnel and and EXECUTIVE OFFICER. equipment needed for such services, and shall provide an initial estimate of personnel and equipment costs to AUTHORITY.
 If such services are in addition to the level of services listed in Attachment C of this Agreement, AUTHORITY shall reimburse COUNTY for such services at an amount computed by SHERIFF, based upon the most current COUNTY law enforcement cost study.
-SHERIFF shall bill AUTHORITY immediately after said special services are rendered.
-B. SHERIFF will provide three (3) canines for bomb detection services. - B. SHERIFF will provide three (3) canines for bomb detection services.
+SHERIFF shall bill AUTHORITY immediately after said special services are rendered. - B. SHERIFF will provide three (3) canines for bomb detection services.
 AUTHORITY shall reimburse COUNTY for the premium pay, overtime, and associated benefit costs and services and supplies for the Deputy Sheriff IIs designated as the canine handlers.
 Such cost are included in the Firm, Fixed Total Cost as provided in Subarticle 7-D. - C. In accordance with Subarticle 4-A, SHERIFF will provide enhanced patrol, security, or other law enforcement services using specialized resources including, but not limited to, the Mounted Enforcement Unit to property owned by AUTHORITY and as identified in Attachment D, and incorporated herein by this reference, and which may be amended from time to time.
 Authorization for amendment of the attachment is provided in Subarticle 11-B. Such costs are included in the Firm, Fixed Total Cost as provided in Subarticle 7-D.